BA in Political Science, Public Policy Focus

 or COMM 3110 Research Methods in Communication

-or IAFF 2101 International Affairs Research Methods
+or IAFF 2101 Qualitative Methods in International Affairs

 or PSYC 2101 Research Methods in Psychology